Akil Baddoo Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks third in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks third in MLB.

-- The White Sox have a 4.91 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.90).

-- White Sox pitchers combine to give up the fourth-most home runs in baseball (195 total, 1.4 per game).
+- White Sox pitchers combine to allow 196 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- Urena will make his first start of the season for the White Sox.
+- Scholtens gets the start for the White Sox, his 10th of the season.
+He is 1-7 with a 4.38 ERA and 48 strikeouts through 74 2/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 31-year-old right-hander.
+- The right-hander last pitched on Monday against the Kansas City Royals, when he went 3 2/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.